Muzeetoma/activedge-stock/README.md

   activedge-stock/exercise2.sql
   ```

-2. Navigate to:
+2. To see the frontend view, navigate to:
   ```
   localhost:8080
   ```
-  to see the frontend view